SuperOfficeDocs/superoffice-docs/docs/api/search/find-selection/new-selection/selection-how-to-search.md

 The `ProviderName` property is the name of the archive provider used to search.
 In this example, when contact is used as the entity name, the results return `ContactPersonDynamicSelectionV2` as the archive provider name.

-The `SelectionId` indicates the selection primary key for this associate/entity pair.
+The `SelectionId` indicates the selection's primary key for this associate/entity pair.
 The selection has a default list of criteria used to pre-populate a new selection of this entity type.

 #### SelectionForFind Result